Longest National Highway in India: 10 Amazing Highways

 The State Government maintains state, district, and village roads, while the Central Government maintains the national and international highways.

-Whether you’re driving a car, truck, or motorcycle on NH 44, it’s important to be aware of the designated speed limits for safety:
+Whether you’re driving a car, truck, or motorcycle on NH 44, adhering to the designated speed limits ensures safety for all road users:

-Always prioritize safety and adjust your speed based on weather conditions, traffic flow, and road visibility.
+Highways & Expressways: The maximum permissible speed is 80 km/h for motorcyclists and scooter riders. our speed based on weather conditions, traffic flow, and road visibility.
 Remember, adhering to speed limits is crucial for a smooth and safe journey on NH 44.

 Indian National Highway System